KingChampion36/chemistryedu/docs/physical-chemistry/thermodynamics/reversible-and-irreversible-processes.md

 ---
 title: Thermodynamics | Reversible and Irreversible Processes
+description: Reversible processes are those in which the driving force is infinitesimally greater than the opposing force.
+Irreversible processes are those in which the driving force is much greater than the opposing force.
 ---

 # [![ChemistryEdu Logo](../../images/favicon.svg){ align=left, width=3.8% }](../../index.md)  Thermodynamics | Reversible and Irreversible Processes